 There are a number of treatment options to fix a popping or clicking jaw.
 Simple treatment may include TMJ exercises with stretch out the muscles and tendons.
 Eating soft foods and cutting foods into smaller pieces to decrease the amount of chewing is another conservative treatment for TMJ pain.

 Dr. Upadya commonly uses oral appliance therapy as a treatment for jaw popping and TMJ pain.
-Here, a custom mouth guard or splint is created to place teeth in their proper position.
+Here, a custom mouth guard or splint is created from impressions of your mouth and teeth.
+This removable oral appliance is used to place teeth in their proper position.
 Usually, the mouth guard or splint is worn while the patient sleeps.
-This also prevents teeth grinding and jaw clenching.
+This also prevents teeth grinding and jaw clenching which can lead to tooth wear and contribute to tooth decay and gum disease.

 In some cases, bite correction procedures may be necessary to reposition teeth so that they make proper contact with one another.
+Also known as occlusal equilibration, bite correction is designed to bring the teeth into proper contact through restorative dental treatments.
+This allows the jaw to open and close in its proper position and eliminates stress on the jaw joints (TMJ).
 This could include the use of dental implants, dental crowns or braces.
 Learn more about TMJ Therapy.

 Schedule a Consultation